 How do you test for radon?

-Homeowners can purchase a test kit from SWAT Environmental or from a local hardware store.
+Homeowners can purchase a test kit from their local hardware store.
 Short-term test kits are test kits homeowners should use for testing in days and usually as the first test that is being conducted.
 Place the test kit in the lowest level of the home that people frequently use and wait a couple days.
 Follow the instructions on the test kit to submit the test to a lab.
 Depending on the results, the next step would be to mitigate the radon in the home.

 Where can I get a radon test kit?

-Homeowners can purchase a test kit from SWAT Environmental, a hardware or home improvement store or online.
+Homeowners can purchase a test kit from a hardware or home improvement store or online.

 Radon Mitigation FAQs